-The final theme of the strategic plan is an appeal for increased participation by patient advocates.
-This is a powerful group of highly motivated individuals because they live with, and battle every day, the very diseases that CIRM investigators study.
-They want to play a larger role and contribute to CIRM's activities and success.
+The fifth and final theme is a desire for increased participation by patient advocates.
+This is a powerful group of highly motivated individuals because they live with and battle every day the very diseases that CIRM investigators study.
+They want to play a larger role and contribute more to influencing CIRM's activities and direction.
 Their input strongly influenced the design of this strategic plan.